-Scleroderma is an autoimmune disease, a condition in which a person’s immune system turns against itself by producing antibodies that attack its own tissues (i.e. autoantibodies).
+Scleroderma (systemic sclerosis or SSC) is a little known and incurable autoimmune disease, a condition in which a person’s immune system turns against itself by producing antibodies that attack its own tissues (i.e. autoantibodies*).

-Nicknamed “the disease that mummifies” scleroderma is diagnosed in thousands of Canadians.
-It is characterized by an overproduction of collagen and damage to the blood vessels that causes excessive scarring within the various organs.
+Scleroderma affects approximately 2,300 people living in BC and 22,000 Canadians.
+Scleroderma is characterized by an overproduction of collagen and damage to the blood vessels that causes excessive scarring within the various organs.
 This imbalance leads to a hardening of the skin (fibrosis) and an alteration of the affected organs.
 Moreover, in most cases, scleroderma limits the motor skills and dexterity of those affected and causes great physical and psychological suffering since it produces disfiguring appearance-related changes.

 Fast Facts about Scleroderma: